Tag Archives: object

 One unit of my blood (500ml), dehydrated, powdered, bagged and boxed.

-Posted in giftings, – all – | Tagged |
+Posted in giftings, – ALL – | Tagged |